alxndrTL/modded-nanogpt/README.md

 I used a smaller model than what is used in the paper (162M vs 0.5B and 1B) and far fewer tokens (2.5B vs 500B).
 But I guess we have to start somewhere to try and verify the results by ourselves.

-This is the validation loss curves for GPT and nGPT:
+This is the validation loss curves for GPT and nGPT, on 2.5B tokens on FineWeb:

 <div align="center">
 <img src="img/ngpt_val_loss_162M.png" alt="ngpt" style="width:80%;">